rickcnagy/QSTools/gui/README.md

 ####[`likertsToDropdown.js`](../gui/likertsToDropdown.js)

  Convert Likerts to dropdowns.
 This maintains the value in each criteria, but makes what was a likert value into a drop down.
 This requires that ALL criteria in each criteria set is a Likert.
+First written for lapazschool (\#32879)

 ####[`saveAllGradebooks.js`](../gui/saveAllGradebooks.js)